Financial-Times/origami/README.md

 - `data-o-tooltip-show-on-construction`: Optional.
 Boolean value.
 Set to true if you want the tooltip to be rendered immediately after it is constructed.
 Defaults to false.
 - `data-o-tooltip-show-on-hover`: Optional.
 Boolean value.
 Set to true if you want to show and hide the tooltip based on the mouseover and mouseout events (respectively) of the target.
 Defaults to false.
 - `data-o-tooltip-show-on-click`: Optional.
 Boolean value.
 Set to true if you want to show the tooltip upon clicking the target element.
 Defaults to false.
+- `data-o-tooltip-toggle-on-click`: Optional.
+Boolean value.
+Set to true if you want to show and hide the tooltip by clicking on the target.
+- `data-o-tooltip-show-after`: Optional.
+Integer value.
+Specify the number of seconds to wait before showing the tooltip.
+Only applies when `data-o-tooltip-show-on-construction` is set to `false`
+- `data-o-tooltip-close-after`: Optional.
+Integer value.
+Specify the number of seconds to wait before closing the tooltip.
+Only applies when `data-o-tooltip-show-on-construction` is set to `true`
 - `data-o-tooltip-z-index`: Optional.
 The z-index for the tooltip.
 - `data-o-tooltip-animation-distance`: Optional.
 String with `px` suffix.
 Distance away from target to start and end animation.
 Defaults to '10px'.